 - Next, to see if the eggplant is done, press the skin.
 If the skin is dark, almost black, is soft and sinks when pressed, it’s ready.

-- Last, allow to cool and scrape the flesh out.
+- Last, cool and scrape the flesh out.

 Sometimes eggplant can be watery after roasting.
 For this recipe, simply strain off as much liquid as you can before using it in the recipe.

 A Few Recipe Tips

 - Freezer friendly?
 Yes please!
 These eggplant meatless balls are so versatile!
 Freeze completely after shaping, before or after cooking.
 Store in a freezer bag for up to two weeks.
 Thaw in fridge overnight then cook or rewarm.

 - What to Serve with Vegetarian Eggplant Balls?
 We love these meatless balls with any shape pasta or zucchini zoodles, our favorite marinara sauce, a sprinkle of parm (vegetarian or vegan), fresh basil, and a Vegetarian Kale Caesar Salad or Vegan Kale Caesar Salad.
 They’re just as fabulous shared over polenta covered in marinara or in a saucy sub!